telerik/xaml-docs/controls/radmap/features/providers/bing-rest-map-provider/search-location.md

 ## Find a place by given Location or Query

 In the following examples, we will demonstrate how to find a specific location by given address or location.
 To do it you can create an instance of the __BingRestSearchLocationRequest__ object which the __SearchLocationAsync()__ method of the __BingRestMapProvider__ uses as a parameter and set its __Query__ property.
-Then you can subscribe to the __SearchLocationCompleted__ and __SearchLocationError__ events of the.
+Then you can subscribe to the __SearchLocationCompleted__ and __SearchLocationError__ events of the __BingRestMapProvider__.
 The __SearchLocationError__ event is the place for handling any kind of errors that occur during the search operation.
 You can take a look at the following steps:

 * Set the __ApplicationId__ property of the __BingRestMapProvider__.
 This property represents a key, which allows you to use the Bing Rest Maps services.

 	>Without supplying a valid key you won't be able to visualize the map inside the RadMap control.
 In order to learn how to obtain one, please read [Accessing the Control Using a Bing Maps](http://msdn.microsoft.com/en-us/library/ee681900.aspx).

 * Create instance of the __BingRestSearchLocationRequest__ object
 * Handle __SearchLocationCompleted__ and __SearchLocationError__ events of the __BingRestMapProvider__